 netsh trace stop

-You will then see the following messages for several minutes (how long will depend upon a number of factors including service specification, performance, trace file size etc):
+You will then see the following messages for several minutes (how long will depend upon a number of factors including server specification, performance, trace file size etc):

 Converting the output to .pcapng format